-HANDS is a voluntary intensive home visitation program for first time or expectant parents that helps foster healthy pregnancies and births, stable child growth and development, safe homes, and self-sufficient families.
-Services can begin during pregnancy or at any time before a child is 3 months old.
+HANDS (Health Access Nurturing Development Services) is a voluntary intensive home visitation program for first time or expectant parents — and starting July 1, families that may already have a child — that helps foster healthy pregnancies and births, stable child growth and development, safe homes and self-sufficient families.
+Services can begin during pregnancy or at any time before a child is three months old.